 As always with lights on any kind of vehicle, make sure that your bike lights are not angled in such a way that they blind oncoming road users.
 This is unsafe for them and for you, and can cause collisions or road rage.
 Bear in mind that a single car low-beam headlight is about 700 lumens.
 With so many bike lights now offering 700 lumens and more, it is very easy for cyclists’ lights to blind other road users.

 My personal favorite is my LuminTrail (reviewed here), which I wear mounted on a helmet.
 The mount has a lot of flexibility, so I can angle the light just right for the conditions.
 Also, because it is on my head, I can quickly turn my head away from someone if need be.
 Whenever it is on its full 1000 lumens power, I angle it straight down at the road.
+I really love this bike light because it is so bright and versatile.
+It is also my go-to light for camping, when I use it with a head strap.

 How to use your front bike lights while cycling in the daytime